 The ability to resupply propellant and coolant enables longer journeys than a single tank of propellant would allow.
 The capabilities NASA will develop through RRM3 can thus be applied to future human exploration missions.

 In the context of the Journey to Mars, RRM3's cryogen replenishment techniques could also be used to refuel spacecraft that arrive at Mars through In-Situ Resource Utilization (ISRU).
 Using this method, the carbon dioxide in Mars' atmosphere could be converted into liquid methane (a cryogenic propellant) and used to refuel a Mars departure rocket.
 Propellant saved using RRM3's established replenishment method would allow future manned missions to use that cargo mass for other necessary supplies.

 Capabilities developed through RRM3 may also be applied to future lunar missions.
 When mining the moon for water, the hydrogen and oxygen can be separated, then used as fuel, meaning less fuel is required to be launched from Earth.
-Hydrogen and oxygen are types of cryogens, so the ability to transfer and replenish them in space will be critical to this operation.
+Liquid hydrogen and oxygen are types of cryogens, so the ability to transfer and replenish them in space will be critical to this operation.

-Within the module there is a source dewar, or tank, that holds the cryogen pre-launch and on-orbit prior to transfer.
+Within the module there is a source dewar, or tank, that holds the cryogen pre-launch and in-orbit prior to transfer.
 There is also a receiver dewar, which is connected to the source dewar by three different lines or transfer paths.
 As its name implies, this vessel will be receiving the transferred cryogen.

 Between the two dewars are three different transfer paths.
-The first transfer path (the hard line) is contained internally within the module, and works with a pump mechanism.
-It will be used to test a transfer system that would activate if a mission encountered an issue with tools or connection methods.
-The second transfer path (the coupler line) will be used to test cryogen transfer for a satellite or spacecraft designed to be serviced; this particular test is important for future spacecraft, since they will be designed to be replenished with supplies of consumables like cryogen.
+The first transfer path (the hard line) is contained internally within the module.
+It will be used to test the innovative zero-gravity fluid management transfer system without the need for any robotic tools or hoses.
+The second transfer path (the coupler line) will be used to test the robotic cryogen transfer for a satellite or spacecraft designed to be serviced; this particular test is important for future spacecraft, since they will be designed to be replenished with supplies of consumables like cryogen.
 The last transfer path (the flex line) will be used to test replenishment techniques for a satellite not designed to be serviced, which is the case for the vast majority of existing satellites.
 RRM3 will affix to the outside of the International Space Station, and the station's Dextre robotic arm will attach to the Cryogenic Servicing Tool and Cryogen Coupling Adaptor to carry out the cryogenic transfer for both of the external transfer paths.